fschucht/gumroad/README.md

 This repository holds a demo application that allows the user to write reviews for a product.

-It took roughly 10 hours to finish the demo application.

 ## Process

 Gumroad makes money if creators sell their products on the platform.
 Therefore, making sure that creators succeed in selling their products with a good experience for their customers is the highest priority.